 The fact that PA is so close to a number of states with legalized sports betting means that it will need to continue offering sportsbooks both online and in-person that rival those of New Jersey, Delaware, and other nearby states.
 The reach of legal and regulated sports betting is only going to continue expanding in the United States, and the same can be said within Pennsylvania.
 State law does not put a cap on the number of licenses able to be awarded, so the industry is likely to expand so long as tax revenues do as well; which they have.

 The rules for sports betting in Pennsylvania are the same as those for entering the primary casino floor and placing any type of wager.
 While you can actually bet on horse racing at the age of 18 in PA (and many other states), sports betting does require that you are 21 years of age.

 If you are looking for the Las Vegas sportsbook experience where you can earn free drinks and benefits from wagering at the casinos, you should temper your expectations just a bit when betting sports in Pennsylvania.
-Yes, the casinos in PA certainly can offer free alcoholic drinks to their customers, but given how new the operations are and the lack of competition, it is unlikely that you will receive very much in the way of free drinks, at least yet.
+Yes, the casinos in PA certainly can and do offer free alcoholic drinks to their customers, but it may not be exactly like what you will see in Las Vegas or Atlantic City.

 Hollywood Casino in PA, which has a sportsbook, is relatively stingy when it comes to free alcohol that it offers to casino players, including those at the slots and table games.
 While Parx is a bit more generous, there is no reason to believe that they are going to be giving out free drinks to sports bettors, especially when they tend to be lower value than table games and slots players.
 As is the case with just about everything related to PA sports betting, free drinks and promos are very much prone to change and development.